 Fourth in size and one of the largest banking institutions is Citigroup, so predominant in the industry that it has almost double the assets of the fifth-largest bank.
-The four biggest are JPMorgan Chase, Bank of America, Wells Fargo, and the “Big Four” (sometimes known as the Big Four combined a U.S. regional or domestic bank).
-The Financial Stability Board designates this bank as being systemically important, deeming it to be too large to fail.
-A major reason for this is that Citigroup has continually qualified in its bulge Bracket designation as one of the nine major investment banks.
+The four biggest are JPMorgan Chase, Bank of America, Wells Fargo, and the “Big Four” (sometimes known as the Big Four combined, a U.S. regional or domestic bank).
+The Financial Stability Board designates this bank as systemically important, deeming it too large to fail.
+A major reason is that Citigroup has continually qualified in its bulge Bracket designation as one of the nine major investment banks.

 Citi, which saw almost twenty billion in losses in 2008 due to doubling down on subprime mortgages at the onset of the financial crisis, set up two separate companies: [A.] Citicorp and [B.[ Citi Holdings.
-Citicorp has been established as the core business but all of the companies and assets are kept under Citi Holdings to ensure that their value is maintained throughout time.
+Citicorp has been established as the core business, but all of the companies and assets are kept under Citi Holdings to maintain their value throughout time.
 Citicorp has distinct divisions for Citi’s “core” business (consumer banking, institutional customers, and corporate) that it controls completely.
 “Citibank” is the first of such divisions.
 It offers basic banking services, such as keeping customer deposits, loaning money to small companies, and delivering basic financial advice.
-Additionally, Citi’s card business is home to one of the banks’ greatest profit margins as under Citicorp.
+Citi’s card business is also home to one of the banks’ greatest profit margins under Citicorp.

 The second section of Citicorp is known as the institutional client group.
-Citi’s conventional investment banking includes the many corporate and securities loan services the firm offers.
-Citi acted as the principal financial adviser during the merger of Sprint Corp.
-(S) with SoftBank.
+Citi’s conventional investment banking includes the firm’s many corporate and securities loan services.
+Citi acted as the principal financial adviser during the Sprint Corp.
+(S) merger with SoftBank.
 Similar to corporate departments in other non-bank businesses, Citicorp’s last division is its corporate department.
-This is an account used for day-to-day operations, payroll, and assets such as the bank’s own real estate holdings.
-But it is necessary, anyway
+This is an account used for day-to-day operations, payroll, and assets such as the bank’s real estate holdings.
+But it is necessary, anyway.

 Citi operates in more than a hundred and fifty countries.
 Altogether, the operations of the entity are separated according to geographic region, with North America, Latin America, Asia Pacific, and Europe/the Middle East/Africa being the key groups.
 North America has been Citi’s most profitable region, especially for consumer banking, where it far outstrips the rest of the divisions.
 Further, credit cards have seen perpetuation as a steady course of profit for the company.